This note keeps Brajici visible as a solo-pilot technical reference rather than presenting it as a tandem participation page.

 What should pilots notice first?

-The steep final access, southerly wind logic, landing-area constraints, and near-aerodrome airspace context come before any practical plan.
+The steep final access, S / SW / W wind logic, landing-area constraints, and near-aerodrome airspace context come before any practical plan.

 Does this replace local landing confirmation?